India: Explosion hits near Israeli embassy in Delhi | DW | 29.01.2021

-Police have blocked off roads outside the Israeli embassy following an explosion.
-There are no reported injuries to diplomatic staff.
+Police have blocked off roads outside the Israeli embassy following a blast.
+There have been no reported injuries.

 The explosion was close to where Prime Minister Narendra Modi and President Ram Nath Kovind were attending an army parade.

-The Indian capital is subject to high-security measures because of farmers' protests against government agriculture reforms.
+Throughout the week, the Indian capital has been subjected to high-security measures because of farmers' protests against government agriculture reforms.
 The demonstrations deteriorated into serious unrest earlier in the week.

 A police spokesman said the explosion had been caused by a "very low-intensity improvised device."